soraya2/vn-seriewijzer/README.md

 This process repeats for 4 times and finally end up on the overview screen that displays the user's top 4 shows, and a list of shows that might be of interest to the user, based on the highest rated shows in the game.

+## Wishlist
+- [ ] Recommendations based on which tv shows your Facebook friends watch.
+- [ ] User profile.
+- [ ] Feature to add tv shows to your list, to mark tv shows as 'seen' or 'watching now'.
+- [ ] Sending tv shows to Facebook friends.

 ## Code conventions
 - Templating engine: EJS (keep most of the logic outside of the html).